-The Master of Business Administration (MBA) is a popular degree choice for business school students, especially those who have just earned a bachelor’s degree.
-Students and business professionals who wish to improve their career prospects opt for an MBA.
-Some students want to build the skills they need to make career shifts.
-There are others who wish to strengthen their resumé so that they can move up into leadership roles and earn higher salaries than they would with a four-year degree, such as a bachelor’s degree in business.
+The Master of Business Administration (MBA) program is a popular degree choice for business school students, especially those who have just earned a bachelor’s degree.
+Students and business professionals who wish to improve their career prospects opt for an MBA program.
+Some students attend business school to build their skills to make career shifts.
+Others wish to strengthen their resumé to move up into leadership roles and earn higher salaries than they would with a four-year degree, such as a bachelor’s degree in business.

-Students who wish to earn an MBA degree may wonder what exactly they can expect when they complete MBA admissions requirements and enroll in an MBA program.
-Knowing what coursework for an MBA that must be completed to earn the degree is essential.
+Students who wish to earn an MBA degree may wonder what they can expect when they complete MBA admissions requirements and enroll in an MBA program.
+Knowing what coursework for an MBA must be completed to earn the degree is essential.
 MBA programs from reputable business schools provide students various business skills and knowledge through the MBA curriculum.
-These programs help them become effective professionals and leaders in the business sector.
-The type of coursework students need to complete and earn their MBA degree can vary based on the school and the concentrations they choose.
+These programs help them become influential professionals and leaders in the business sector.
+The type of coursework students need to complete and earn their MBA degree can vary based on the business school, graduate programs, and concentrations they choose.
 For example, executive business programs from Harvard Business School may differ from other types of programs at other top business schools.

 Whether or not it’s an executive MBA you’re pursuing, applicants should know that business school coursework for MBA programs includes advanced classes beyond what would be required for an undergraduate degree.
 They are like other graduate-level programs with the same rigor and depth, but they emphasize leadership skills.
 Some MBA requirements are specialized, meaning they fall in an area of emphasis that students choose.
-The others that fall under the core courses may be broader in scope.
+The others that fall under the core classes may be broader in scope.
 Students enrolled in MBA programs from many business schools learn several core concepts covering business areas like:

 - Managerial Accounting